Changes to hospital visiting and outpatient appointments (updated 27th October).

 - If any local or national lockdown restrictions are in place that would not support in patient visiting.

-Visitors and patients should cleanse their hands on entering and leaving the hospital (this stops other germs) and entering and leaving clinical areas.
+Visitors and patients should wear a mask , maintain social distancing and cleanse their hands on entering and leaving the hospital and entering and leaving clinical areas.

 The Trust may have to review restrictions at short notice depending on possible local or national restrictions put in place by Public Health England.